niccokunzmann/python_dhcp_server/docs/content/install/source.md

 weight = 3
 +++

 You can install the source files directly.
+There are many ways to do that.

 ## PyPI